ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ## Quick Deployment

 The research community has developed many excellent model quantization and deployment tools to help users **easily deploy large models locally on their own computers (CPU!)**.
 In the following, we'll take the [llama.cpp tool](https://github.com/ggerganov/llama.cpp) as an example and introduce the detailed steps to quantize and deploy the model on MacOS and Linux systems.
-For Windows, you may need to install build tools like cmake, and you can refer to the steps in [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp#building-from-source-windows). **For a local quick deployment experience, it is recommended to use the instruction-finetuned Alpaca model.**
+For Windows, you may need to install build tools like cmake. **For a local quick deployment experience, it is recommended to use the instruction-finetuned Alpaca model.**

 Before running, please ensure: